 The American Academy of Pediatrics and Bright Futures recommend annual well-care visits during adolescence.
 Annual well-care visits during adolescence promote healthy behaviors, prevent risky ones, and detect conditions that can interfere with physical, social, and emotional development.

-This measure reports state performance on the percentage of adolescents ages 12 to 21 who had at least one comprehensive well-care visit with a primary care provider (PCP) or an obstetrical/gynecological (OB/GYN) provider during the measurement year.
+This measure reports state performance on the percentage of adolescents ages 12 to 21 who had at least one comprehensive well-care visit with a primary care practitioner (PCP) or an obstetrician/gynecologist (OB/GYN) during the measurement year.

 Comprehensive well-care includes:

 - Developmental assessment

 States voluntarily report on Adolescent Well-Care Visits (AWC-CH) as part of the Core Set of Children's Health Care Quality Measures.
 These data show performance rates for states that voluntarily reported the measure using Child Core Set measure specifications.

 The included populations and calculation methods for Child Core Set measures can vary by state.
 For example, some states report a single combined rate for both the Medicaid and CHIP populations, but other states report separate rates for these populations.
 In addition, states may include beneficiaries in some delivery systems, but exclude other delivery systems.
 For example, a state may include beneficiaries who are enrolled in managed care, but exclude beneficiaries who are covered on a fee-for-service (FFS) basis.
 States can also choose to calculate this measure using the administrative or hybrid method.
 This variation in populations and calculation methods can affect measure performance and comparisons between states.